DevKiHyun/VAE-Tensorflow/README.md

 - matplotlib

 ## Files
-- fcnae.py : Model definition.
+- vae.py : Model definition.
-- main.py : Train the model and pass the default value.
+- main.py : Execute training and pass the default value.
+- train.py : Train code.

 ## How to use
 ### Training